Artwork

 Overview

-Solomon's Judgement is a 1609 oil by Jusepe de Ribera, a Early Baroque Italian work, held at Galleria Borghese.
+Solomon’s Judgement is a 1609 oil painting by Jusepe de Ribera, a prominent Spanish Baroque artist working in Naples.
+It belongs to the early Italian Baroque period and is part of the Galleria Borghese collection.

 Portrait of Jusepe de Ribera